WMD-group/PDynA/README.md

 A full list of all the parameters is shown in the `examples/full.py`.

+**Computed Properties**

+The computed dynamic properties are all stored in the Trajectory object and can all be accessed easily by calling `traj.Tilting`, `traj.Tilting_Corr`, `traj.Distortion`, etc, which are octahedral tilting, octahedral tilting NN1 correlations (effective Glazor notation), octahedral distortions, respectively.
+The dimension of these arrays are (N_frames,N_octahedra,property_dimension).

 Citation
 ------------
 ["Structural dynamics descriptors for metal halide perovskites" Journal of Physical Chemistry C (2023)](https://pubs.acs.org/doi/full/10.1021/acs.jpcc.3c03377)